sphinx-doc/sphinx-argparse/docs/misc.rst

            overflow: visible !important;
        }

-Alternatively, you can create a :file:`docutil.conf` file with the following contents:
+Alternatively, you can create a :file:`docutils.conf` file with the following contents:

 .. code:: ini